Rositsa98/Rent-A-Car-Online-System/README.md

 # Rent-A-Car-Online-System
 FMI course project

-Spring5 project - with backend spring and front-end Angular

-And overwritten as Advanced JS course project - with Express js and React
+Advanced JS course project - with Express js and React

-Both use mongoDB
+Uses mongoDB

 It has main functionalities for: